Western United States

 Demographics

 The western states have great ethnic diversity.
-They have the highest share of both Hispanics and Asian Americans in the population.
-In the 2020 US census, 29 percent of the region’s population was Hispanic, and almost 10 percent was at least partly Asian American.
-California led the way among both groups, with nearly a third of all Hispanics and Asian Americans in the nation.
-Arizona and New Mexico also had large numbers of Hispanics; Hawaii and Washington also had large Asian American populations.
-By 2020, three states in the west—California, Hawaii, and New Mexico—had "majority-minority" populations, meaning that more than half the people were non-White.
+They have the highest proportion of Hispanics and Asian Americans in the population.
+Several states in the region—especially California, New Mexico, Hawaii, and Washington—rank at or near the top nationally in these demographic groups.
+According to the 2020 US Census, 29 percent of the region’s population was Hispanic, and almost 10 percent claimed at least partial Asian heritage.
+By 2020, three states in the west—California, Hawaii, and New Mexico—had "majority-minority" populations, meaning that more than half the population were from population groups other than White/European descent.

 With its rich ethnic mix, the region has a diverse cultural heritage as well.
-The foods, languages, music, and traditions of many different groups have entered into the region’s culture.
+The foods, languages, music, and traditions of many different groups have integrated with the region’s culture.
 Chinese American enclaves in San Francisco and Seattle draw tourists; and Los Angeles is known for its ethnic neighborhoods, from Little Tokyo and Koreatown to Tehrangeles, populated by Iranian Americans.

 Bibliography